sigp/lighthouse/book/src/setup.md

 ### Windows

 Perl may also be required to build Lighthouse.
-You can install [Strawberry Perl](http://strawberryperl.com/), or alternatively use a choco install command `choco install strawberryperl`.
+You can install [Strawberry Perl](http://strawberryperl.com/), or alternatively if you're using the [Chocolatey](https://chocolatey.org/) package manager for Windows, use the following choco install command: `choco install strawberryperl`.

 Additionally, the dependency `protoc-grpcio v0.3.1` is reported to have issues compiling in Windows.
 You can specify a known working version by editing